Tuition fee loan

 It is important to know the tuition fee that you will be charged so that you can apply for the right loan amount from your funding authority e.g. Student Finance England for students living in England.

-EU students applying for a place at an English university in the 2019-20 academic year or the 2020-21 academic year will continue to be eligible for the tuition fee loan for the duration of their course.
+EU undergraduate students commencing at an English university in the 2020-21 academic year will continue to be eligible for the tuition fee loan for the duration of their course.

 Tuition fee loan FAQs